Metal Search

 Brass combines copper and zinc, combining strength, corrosion resistance, durability, and beautiful aesthetics.
 It’s commonly used in plumbing fixtures, boat fittings, musical instruments, and decorative applications.

-This table provides a visual presentation of different non-ferrous metals along with their key characteristics and common applications.
+This table provides a visual presentation of different non-ferrous metals, along with their key characteristics and common industrial applications.

 Non-Ferrous Metals Production Process

-The production of non-ferrous metals involves several steps.
+The production of non-ferrous metals includes several steps.
 Mining is the first step, which involves extracting the raw material called ore.
-The ore goes through processing to remove impurities through a process known as smelting.
+The ore is then processed to remove impurities through smelting.

 Smelting involves heating the ore at high temperatures in a furnace, allowing extraction in its molten form.
 The molten metal is cast into different forms, such as ingots or billets.
 More processing is done to shape the metals into desired results using various methods such as rolling, forging, or extrusion.

-Quality control is a must throughout the extraction process, and measures such as chemical analysis and mechanical testing are put into place.
-As a result, the final product will have desired properties such as corrosion resistance, electrical and thermal conductivity, and strength.
+Quality control is essential throughout the extraction process, and measures such as chemical analysis and mechanical testing are implemented.
+As a result, the final product will have desired properties such as corrosion resistance, high thermal and electrical conductivity, and strength.

 Common Applications of Non-Ferrous Metals